SnowingFox/env-typed-config/README.md

 ## Features

-- Load your configuration with environment variables, json/yaml/toml configuration files or remote endpoints.
+- Load your configuration with environment variables, json/yaml/toml configuration files.
 - Validate your configuration with [class-validator](https://github.com/typestack/class-validator) and [class-transformer](https://github.com/typestack/class-transformer).
 - Provide easy to use options by default, meanwhile everything is customizable.